jj1bdx/sfmt-erlang/README.md

 # Documentation

-* For the HTML documentation files under the `doc/` directory, do
+* For the HTML documentation files of the Erlang source

     make doc

     The documentation will be accessible at `doc/index.html`.

+* For the HTML documentation files of the C NIF source (Note: Doxygen required)

+    make c_doc

+    The documentation will be accessible at `c_doc/index.html`.

 # Testing